elliott-ribner/piano-ear-trainer/readme.md

 * I strongly enourage you to view the app in Chrome due to audio playback limitations in other browsers

-View my portfolio of Other projects at http://elliottribner.com/
+View my portfolio of other projects at http://elliottribner.com/